Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids

-The results reveal the MAPPO method's key advantage, in that it can be utilised in a fully online scenario without requiring the price function or the total daily consumption in advance.
+The results reveal the MAPPO method's key advantage, in that it can be utilized in a fully online scenario without requiring the price function or the total daily consumption in advance.
 It is able to rely on instantaneous observations of the local state and the price signal to determine how tasks should be scheduled by delaying them.
 This online approach and reliance on mainly locally observable information is more consistent with the nature of domestic electricity use.

 Another advantage of MAPPO is that, in addition to shifting the demand of energy, we are able to implement energy reduction by tuning the coefficient $w$.
 Figure \ref{av_energy_consumed_10houses} shows that the MAPPO agents trained with a smaller coefficient of $w=0.4$ exhibit lower energy demand than both the MAPPO agents with $w=2.2$ and the ECS method.